Spectrum Active Advantage Fund

 The Spectrum Active Advantage Fund attempts to provide the investor with an active advantage in their portfolio by gaining equity exposure through index futures, ETFs, and select stocks.
 Portfolio decisions are made with a short to intermediate term outlook driven by a broad range of technical indicators, and cash is efficiently managed using low-risk fixed income strategies.

 30+ years of market research

 Managing Significant Market Risk

-The Spectrum Advisors Preferred Fund (SAPEX) received the Lipper Award for Best Fund Over 3 years in the Absolute Return Funds category.
+The Spectrum Active Advantage Fund (SAPEX) received the Lipper Award for Best Fund Over 3 years in the Absolute Return Funds category.

 The Lipper Fund Awards, granted annually, highlight funds and fund companies that have excelled in delivering consistently strong risk-adjusted performance relative to their peers.
 The Lipper Fund Awards are based on the Lipper Leader for Consistent Return rating, which is a risk-adjusted performance measure calculated over 36, 60 and 120 months.
 The fund with the highest Lipper Leader for Consistent Return (Effective Return) value in each eligible classification wins the Lipper Fund Award.

 *Source: Bloomberg Finance, L.P.
 The chart uses total return NAV performance and assumes reinvestment of dividends and capital gains.
 Since Inception: June 1, 2015.
 Expense Ratio: 1.77%.
 Please see standard performance table below.
 Past performance is no indication of future results.

 Annual performance at net asset value (all distributions reinvested)

 |Annnual Performance at net asset value (all distributions reinvested)|

 Annualized total return performance